tidalmigrations/tidalmigrations.github.io/pages/api/importing_servers.md

   -d '{"servers": [{"custom_fields": {"Technologies": "Python"},"description": "This is a general purpose server that has several functionalities.
 The first functionality is that it is a demo server.
 The second functionality is that it could be a real server as well.","fqdn": "dnstools.ninja","host_name": "trpewrcapbiz02","operating_system": "Windows Server","operating_system_version": "Windows 10","ram_allocated_gb": 3,"ram_used_gb": 6,"role": "The role","storage_allocated_gb": 5,"storage_used_gb": 6,"virtual": "true","zone": "Datacenter 1"}]}'
 ```

-This will allow you to import your server to the Tidal Migrations API!
+This will allow you to import your server to the Tidal API!

 The response of the above request should be the following: